 A link to a DNR slide-set detailing the proposed rule changes and other deer population trends can be found here.
 (The last two slides have incorrect years, listed as "2019-2020," and should be "2020-2021.")
 Free landowner-tenant general deer licenses remain valid for taking deer of either sex only on eligible farm units in the season/seasons selected at the time the license is obtained.

-Iowans can comment on the proposal through April 28.
-A public hearing will be held that day at 12 noon in the Fourth Floor Conference Room of the Wallace State Office Building, 502 East Ninth Street, Des Moines.
-Comments can also be mailed or emailed by April 28 to: Tyler Harms, Wildlife Biometrician, Iowa Department of Natural Resources, Wallace State Office Building, 502 East Ninth Street, Des Moines, Iowa 50319-0034; Tyler.Harms@dnr.iowa.gov.
+A public comment on the proposal was held through April 28.
+Questions can be dirrcted to: Tyler Harms, Wildlife Biometrician, Iowa Department of Natural Resources, Wallace State Office Building, 502 East Ninth Street, Des Moines, Iowa 50319-0034; Tyler.Harms@dnr.iowa.gov.

 Want more news on this topic?
 Iowa Farm Bureau members may subscribe for a free email news service, featuring the farm and rural topics that interest them most!